Leadership of Religion and World Views at Westwood Primary School.

 Our vision is for children to be develop religious literacy, allowing them to carry out deep critical analysis of religions and beliefs.
 Religious literacy is the ability to hold balanced and well informed conversations about religion and belief (Georgiou 2018).
 In order to achieve this, children need a secure knowledge of religions and beliefs with opportunities to reflect and ask questions.

-We have personalised our RE curriculum, using resources such as Discovery RE and research to inform our decisions.
+We have personalised our Religion and Worldviews curriculum, using resources such as Discovery RE and research to inform our decisions.
 This allowed us to carefully design and sequence our curriculum to meet the needs of the pupils in our school.
 We recognise that many of the children at Westwood have limited exposure to a diverse range of religious and cultural practises.
 Therefore, our curriculum aims to give children knowledge beyond their immediate world and experiences.
 To enable the children to be responsible citizens, developing a religious literacy is fundamental as this will allow them to understand the diversity of practises within a religion and therefore, not generalise or stereotype groups of people.

-RE is a multidisciplinary subject and our curriculum allows children to explore the key disciplines that form its foundation.
+Religion and Worldviews is a multidisciplinary subject and our curriculum allows children to explore the key disciplines that form its foundation.
 These are:

 Theology (Believing) - This is about believing.
 It looks at where beliefs come from, how they have changed over time, how they are applied differently in different contexts and how they relate to each other.